vicentefarias/vicentefarias/README.md

 # <p align="center">< 👋 Hi there, I'm Vicente! /></p>
-I'm a 21-year-old Computer Scientist 💻.
+I'm passionate about technology, programming, machine learning, and web development!
-I'm passionate about technology and programming, and am always looking for opportunities to learn and grow 🌱 Thanks for stopping by, and happy coding!
+Thanks for stopping by, and happy coding!